 Alexandra joined Watsi on July 25th, 2016.
-Four years ago, Alexandra became the 2416th member to automatically support a new Watsi patient every month.
-Since then, 4,042 more people have become monthly donors!
-Alexandra's most recent donation traveled 8,500 miles to support Nikai, a nine-year-old from Kenya, to fund clubfoot surgery.
+Five years ago, Alexandra joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Alexandra's most recent donation traveled 8,500 miles to support John, a 10-year-old boy from Kenya, to fund cryptorchidism surgery.

 Nikai is a humble girl from Kenya.
 She is the second born in a family of four children.
 Her mother is a stay-at-home mom while the father is a herdsman.
 The family lives in a mud and grass thatched house.
 Nikai has clubfoot of her right foot.
 Clubfoot is a condition in which the foot is twisted out of shape.
 This causes difficulty walking and even wearing shoes.
 Fortunately, Nikai traveled to visit our medical partner's care center, AIC Cure International Hospital.
 There, surgeons will perform clubfoot repair surgery on August 18.
 Our medical partner, African Mission Healthcare Foundation, is requesting $1,224 to fund Nikai's clubfoot repair.
 After treatment, she will be able to wear shoes and walk easily.
 “I would like to see my daughter walk like other children.
 Any kind of support is highly appreciated,” Nikai's mother shared.